Finding the perfect FTM haircut is more than aesthetics — it's a crucial part of expressing your identity and feeling confident in your own skin.

 Buzzcut

 Often seen as the epitome of masculinity.
-Perfect for those seeking a low-maintenance style.
-Some FTM individuals choose this as a powerful step in their transition.
+Perfect for low-maintenance grooming.
+A powerful step for many FTM individuals.

 Styling Tips